 Welcome - I'm Federico Perini, and this is my personal website.

-I’m a combustion simulation code architect and developer, and advanced combustion consultant at Wisconsin Engine Research Consultants.
+I’m an advanced combustion consultant, model developer, and combustion simulation code architect at Wisconsin Engine Research Consultants.
 I’m interested in all ways computers can help drive the clean energy revolution via high fidelity simulations, and I’m working hard to make that happen.

 Engines and computers are my two passions, turned into a job.
 During the day, I’m developing professionally coded, reliable combustion models, developed side-by-side with US Universities and National labs; and the consultancy engine companies need to improve their engines’ performance and sustainability.
 During the night, I’m developing FRESCO, the next-generation code for combustion CFD, which will speed up combustion development for the 21st century energy transition.